davidh-lambda/Open-Sora/docs/tutorial/_tabs/02-setup.md

 toc: true
 ---

-# **Clone**, **Install** & **Set Up** Your Cluster
+# Clone, Install & Set Up Your Cluster

-In this section, we'll guide you through the essential steps to set up your environment for training the Open-Sora 1.2 model.
-This includes preparing a shared folder, installing Miniconda across all nodes, cloning the necessary codebase, and ensuring that all nodes have access to required files - and most importantly - the same environments.
-(Any discrepancies can lead to hard-to-diagnose bugs during training.)
+You will learn how to create a shared folder, install Miniconda on all nodes, clone the required codebase, and verify that all nodes have access to the necessary files and consistent environments - and most importantly - to ensure uniformity across all nodes, as inconsistencies can result in challenging-to-identify bugs during the training process.

 ## **Using a Shared Folder**
 > **Note:** Make sure to use a shared folder that is accessible by all nodes in your cluster.
 Alternatively, ensure that the environment is identical across the entire cluster **after installing all dependencies** to avoid potential issues.
 {: .prompt-tip }

-To start, it's crucial to have a shared folder that's accessible to all nodes in your cluster.
-This ensures consistency and prevents hard-to-find bugs caused by environmental differences across nodes.
+First, it is essential to create a shared folder that can be accessed by all nodes within your cluster.
+This ensures uniformity and eliminates potential issues arising from discrepancies in the environments of different nodes.

-This tutorial will assume you have a shared folder across your cluster.
+This tutorial will proceed under the assumption that you have established a shared folder accessible throughout your cluster.
-Let's set it's path:
+Now, let's define the variable for this shared folder:
 ```bash
 export SHAREDDIR=./shared/folder/path
 ```

 ## **Compiling a List of Cluster Nodes**
-First compile a list of all nodes in your cluster and save it in a convenient location, such as `~/nodes.txt`{: .filepath}.
-This file will be used for executing commands across all nodes efficiently.
+To begin, create a list of all the nodes in your cluster and store it in an easily accessible location, like `~/nodes.txt`{: .filepath}.
+This file defines which of the nodes will be used in parallel execution and parallel training processes.

-Create `nodes.txt`{: .filepath} containing the names of all nodes that you want to use:
+Create a file named `nodes.txt`{: .filepath} containing the SSH host names of all nodes to be used:
 ```bash
 node-001
 node-002
 node-003
 ...
 ```
-(Of course, replace `node-001`, `node-002`, etc., with the actual hostnames or IP addresses of your cluster nodes.)
+(Of course, replace the placeholders `node-001`, `node-002`, and so on, with the specific hostnames or IP addresses that correspond to the nodes in your cluster.)

-> **Note:** Ensure that you have SSH access configured for all nodes to execute remote commands.
+**Important:** Make sure that the starting node for training is listed as **the first entry** in the text file to avoid potential errors during the initiation of multi-node training.
 {: .prompt-tip}

+**Note:** Confirm that SSH access is set up for all nodes to allow the execution of remote commands.
+{: .prompt-tip}

 ## **Installing Miniconda Across All Nodes**

 Miniconda is a minimal installer for Conda, which is an open-source package management system and environment management system.
-We'll install Miniconda to manage Python environments and dependencies such as CUDA and NCCL.
-Afterwards, we'll ensure that all nodes have access to the exact same environment.
+By installing Miniconda, we can efficiently manage Python environments and dependencies like CUDA and NCCL.
+Following the installation, we will make sure that every node has access to the identical environment.

 1. **First, we'll install Miniconda3 on a single node:**
-    1. **Install Miniconda3 to the shared folder**, for example, `$SHAREDDIR/miniconda3/`.
+    1. **Install Miniconda3 in the shared folder**, for example, `$SHAREDDIR/miniconda3/`.
-       You can download the installer using the following command:
+      To download the installer, use the following command:
       ```bash
       wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -O $SHAREDDIR/miniconda.sh
       ```
     2. **Run the installer**.
-       (This will install Miniconda3 in the shared directory `$SHAREDDIR/miniconda3`).
+      The following installation command will install Miniconda3 in the shared directory `$SHAREDDIR/miniconda3`.
        ```bash
        bash $SHAREDDIR/miniconda.sh -b -p $SHAREDDIR/miniconda3
        ```
 3. **Initializing Conda on All Nodes**
-    After installation of miniconda, you'll need to append the Conda initialization snippet to the `.bashrc` file on all nodes.
-This ensures that the Conda environment is properly set up whenever you log in.
+    Once you have installed miniconda, it is necessary to add the Conda initialization snippet to the `.bashrc` file on each node.
+This step guarantees that the Conda environment is correctly configured every time you log in.

     1. **Create a file `$SHAREDDIR/conda_init.sh` using the following command:**
        ```bash